cchadd/cyk_parser/README.md

 - The `parser` folder contains the parser I created in `.pkl` format
 - The `script` folder contains any piece of code to create, train and use the parser
-- The `data` folder contains the sequoia treebanks on which the training and testing has been performed
+- The `data` folder contains:
+  - the sequoia treebanks on which the training and testing has been performed
+  - a set of sentences to parse
+  - the output of the parser on such a set of sentences
+  - the output of the parser to validate the training `evaluation_data.parser_output.txt`
+  - a sample of the parser outcome in case you request to build the tree